Investigations into Proof Structures: Condensed Detachment and a Formal Basis

 \subdef{def-compound} A \Dterm of the form $\D(d_1,d_2)$ is called \defname{compound}.

 \subdef{def-dconst} For \Dterms~$d$ define $\DPRIM(d)\; \eqdef\; \{e \mid d \suptermq e\} \cap \m{\DPRIMSET}$.

 \end{defn}

-A \dterm~$d$ is a full binary tree (a binary tree where every inner node has exactly two children) whose leaves are labeled primitive \Dterms. $\DPRIM(d)$ denotes the set of the primitive \Dterms that occur in~$d$, or, in other words, the set of leaf labels of $d$.
+A \dterm~$d$ is a full binary tree (a binary tree where every inner node has exactly two children, its left and its right child) whose leaves are labeled by primitive \Dterms. $\DPRIM(d)$ denotes the set of the primitive \Dterms that occur in~$d$, or, in other words, the set of leaf labels of $d$.

 \begin{examp} Assume that $\DPRIMSET$ contains the numeral~$1$.
 Then